 Another puzzle brought up by reading the book was, what happened to the Quatsino people?
 They clearly interacted with the early settlers, but no mention was made of what became of them.
 The females were distinguished by their elongated heads, that are wrapped tightly while the girls are babies, although today there are no more Quatsino women with this feature.
 I found out later after a chance meeting with the chief of the Quatsino, Tom Nelson, that several reserve sites had been set aside for the Quatsino in the inlet, but that only one remains in nearby Quatsino Sound.
 Chief Nelson, unfortunately, is the last of his people to speak his language.
 He also told me that he was one of the last people to work in the whaling station near Port Alice that was in operation right up until the late 1960s.

 This time around, I plan to get out on a boat to explore nearby Quatsino Sound and the village of Quatsino.
 If I’m lucky I might even get out fishing!
 Port Alice is a good getaway place within driving distance of Campbell River – just two and a half hours away.
-The road from Highway 19 heading west to Port Alice is an excellent paved road with some roller coaster hills, lovely curves and great views over Lake Victoria.
+The road from Highway 19 heading west to Port Alice is an excellent paved road with some roller coaster hills, lovely curves and great views over Victoria Lake.
 Well worth the visit!